 🚧 Challenges

-• Managing Time zones: One challenge of being a digital nomad is dealing with different time zones while communicating with friends.
+- Managing Time Zones: One challenge of being a digital nomad is navigating different time zones when communicating with friends.
 To overcome this, consider using tools like World Time Buddy or Every Time Zone to easily coordinate and schedule virtual meet-ups.
 Be flexible and open to adjusting your schedule to accommodate your friends' availability, and encourage them to do the same for you.

-• Balancing Work, Travel, and Friendships: It can be difficult to strike the right balance between work, travel, and friendships as a digital nomad.
-Dedicate specific times during your week for catching up with friends, whether that's through video calls, texts, or emails.
+- Balancing Work, Travel, and Friendships: It can be difficult to strike the right balance between work, travel, and friendships as a digital nomad.
+Dedicate specific times during your week to catching up with friends, whether that's through video calls, texts, or emails.
 Establishing a routine will help you stay connected with your friends while also allowing you to focus on your work and travel experiences.

 📱 #1 Emphasize regular catch-up calls

 Don't hesitate to ask to schedule regular phone calls with your friends.
-Start with reaching out to one of your friends and simply ask for a catch-up call.
+Start by reaching out to a friend and simply ask for a catch-up call.
 Try to call 1 friend every month.
-Or every week another friend.
+Or every week, another friend.
 Depends on your social capacity.

 Action step: Make a list of friends you want to catch up with regularly.
 Ask them for their preferred dates, times, and channel.